TravelMapping/HighwayData/hwy_data/BRA-MG/bramg/README.md

 * LMG-866 may be unsigned.
 * LMG-867 [is signed](https://www.google.com/maps/@-22.1263518,-45.0379547,3a,26.1y,41.34h,87.59t/data=!3m6!1e1!3m4!1sTgqEBnCsOm0eeWvbXusMMQ!2e0!7i16384!8i8192?entry=ttu).
 * LMG-868
+* LMG-869 is missing from the log, meaning it may no longer exist.
+It seems to be unsigned and unpaved.
 * LMG-870 [is signed](https://www.google.com/maps/@-21.7900922,-43.6733178,3a,41.1y,136.94h,74.52t/data=!3m6!1e1!3m4!1sMAfWHFzKi2PFEPKDrZTl-A!2e0!7i16384!8i8192?entry=ttu).
 * LMG-871 may be unsigned.
 * LMG-872